 African American History (Open Yale)

-“Open Yale course that “examine[s] the African American experience in the United States from 1863 to the present.”
+This Open Yale course “examine[s] the African American experience in the United States from 1863 to the present (2010).”

 Race, Crime and Citizenship in American Law (MIT OpenCourseWare)

 Race and Gender in Asian America (MIT OpenCourseWare)

-Seminar that explores “various issues related to the intersection of race and gender in Asian America, starting with the nineteenth century, but focusing on contemporary issues.”
+This seminar explores “various issues related to the intersection of race and gender in Asian America, starting with the nineteenth century, but focusing on contemporary issues.”

 Race and Racism (MIT OpenCourseWare)

 Writing About Race (MIT OpenCourseWare)

-“In this course we will engage this question head-on, reading and writing about issues involving the construction of race and racial identity as reflected from a number of vantage points and via a rich array of voices and genres.
+“The very notion of what constitutes race remains a complex and evolving question in cultural terms.
+In this course we will engage this question head-on, reading and writing about issues involving the construction of race and racial identity as reflected from a number of vantage points and via a rich array of voices and genres.
 Readings will include literary works by such writers as Toni Morrison, Junot Diaz, and Sherman Alexie, as well as perspectives on film and popular culture from figures such as Malcolm Gladwell and Touré.”